arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/DynamoDB.md

 	- Pay for the provisioned capacity
 	- Auto-scaling option (eg. set RCU and WCU to 80% and the capacities will be scaled automatically based on the workload)
 - **On-demand Mode**
-	-  Auto-scaling based on the workload
+	-  Capacity auto-scaling based on the workload
 	-  Pay for what you use (more expensive)
 	-  Great for unpredictable workloads